Armed riot police invaded the Hlatikhulu Government Hospital in Swaziland and it ‘almost turned into a battleground’ during a legal protest by nurses.

 Police in Swaziland have an written policy to use violence against protestors.
 In the week up to the kingdom’s national election on 21 September 2018 workers organised by the Trade Union Congress of Swaziland (TUCOSWA) took part in three days of strikes and protests in Mbabane, Manzini, Nhlangano and Siteki.

-Armed police were deployed across Swaziland. of brutal police attacks were uploaded on social media.
+Armed police were deployed across Swaziland.
+Videos and photographs of brutal police attacks were uploaded on social media.

-The Southern Africa Litigation Centre , the circulated on social media indicated ‘unlawful police actions, and require urgent investigation’.
+The Southern Africa Litigation Centre (SALC) in a statement said, the videos circulated on social media indicated ‘unlawful police actions, and require urgent investigation’.

 It added, ‘Several workers were wounded after police fired stun grenades to disperse the crowd in Manzini.
 These police officers then unleashed a wave of assaults against striking workers in an effort to quell the protests.’

-The strike came after and rallies which saw police violence in attempts to suppress the protestors. at a vigil protesting their salaries in late August.
-Nurses in the kingdom’s capital city of Mbabane during a pay protest.
+The strike came after a series of protests and rallies which saw police violence in attempts to suppress the protestors.
+Police shot and wounded a schoolteacher at a vigil protesting their salaries in late August.
+Nurses in the kingdom’s capital city of Mbabane were tasered during a pay protest.